chuqiaoshen/AWS_SageMaker/SageMaker_xgboost/readMe.md

-sagemaker examples for training model on different docker on aws.
+sagemaker xgboost examples for training model on different docker on aws.